-By age 60, at least 50 percent of men will experience enlarged prostate, or what is called benign prostatic hyperplasia (BPH).
+By age 60, at least 50 percent of men will experience an enlarged prostate, or what is called benign prostatic hyperplasia (BPH).
 As a man ages, the chance of having an enlarged prostate increases.
 For example, by age 85, the likelihood jumps to 90 percent.
-The good news is, there are natural remedies for enlarged prostate gland and healthy prostate exercises that can help.
+The good news is, there are natural remedies for enlarged prostate glands and healthy prostate exercises that can help.

-There are exercises for prostate problems, including enlarged prostate.
+There are exercises for prostate problems, including an enlarged prostate.
 With age, the cells of the prostate gland start to multiply, leading to enlargement.
 While we don’t really know what causes this, we do know that some forms of physical activity can ease the symptoms associated with BPH, which include urinary retention, UTIs, bladder stones, and kidney problems.

 Some dieticians suggest drinking watermelon tea or preparing a drink using silk from corn.
 These are said to help improve prostate health.